Angela Lansbury plays her trump card…

 “This is what you have to have, that ability to dominate the other characters,” Lansbury explained to “Sunday Morning.”
 “And if you can do that effectively at any age, you’ll be cast in that role.
 And I was really cast in that role over, and over, and over again.”

 Now more recently I’ve watched Lansbury as an “auntie” in Murder She Wrote.
 Now after watching her role in this reviewed movie, I put over this theory.
 Angela Lansbury plays the role of an American handler in this TV series and where she has her nephew also brainwashed and trained to kill.
 This is triggered by her typing a book title on the typewriter and her nephew killing all the series victims.
-He believes he’s innocent and some poor suspect being framed… this a plot that really is the stuff of nightmares.
+He believes he’s innocent and some poor suspect is being framed… this is a plot that really is the stuff of nightmares.
 Or is it??

 Weeper Rating: 😦😦😦😦 /10